tunjan/project/README.md

     -   There are no required environment variables to run the application locally as it uses mock data.
 If you add services that require API keys, create a `.env.local` file.

 4.  **Generate mock data:**
     -   The application relies on a generated TypeScript file for all its data.
-Run the enhanced Python script to create it.
+Run the TypeScript script to create it.
-    -   (Optional) Install Python dependencies if needed: `pip install faker nanoid-py`
     ```bash
-    python generate_mock_data_enhanced.py
+    npm run generate-data
     ```
-    This will create `src/mockData.ts` which is imported by the application's state management.
+    This will create `src/data/mockData.ts` which is imported by the application's state management.

 5.  **Run the development server:**
     ```bash